lpereira/gomoku/README.md

 packages is also generated, but no functions or methods from those are actually generated.

-Also, the code has been hacked together in a little bit less than a day worth of work, so there are many mistakes and opportunities to refactor.
-Of note, no testing is performed.
+No automated testing is performed.
 Any help to move this forward is greatly appreciated.

 # Sample code

-## surface (from chapter 3 of "The Go Programming Language" by Kernigham and Donovan)
+## surface (from chapter 3 of "The Go Programming Language" by Kernighan and Donovan)

 [Full code here](https://gist.github.com/lpereira/8bc64bf9796984b7868b8255d1692d59), excerpt below: